callum-hart/immutable-styles/docs/theBasics.md

 The example above modifies the background and text color of primary buttons inside elements with the class `promo`.
 Whilst being perfectly valid CSS this *invalidates* the design principle – in this case – that all primary buttons should have a `cornflowerblue` background and `ivory` color.

 It therefore cannot be *guaranteed* that all primary buttons will look the same – which in effect makes the designers styleguide more a suggestion than a gospel truth.

-> 💡Note: not only does this lead to an inconsistent UI and an unhappy designer, it also doubles the number of primary buttons developers need to maintain.
+Not only does this lead to an inconsistent UI and an unhappy designer, it also doubles the number of primary buttons developers need to maintain.

 Attempting the same in immutable styes yields a different result.
 Overriding an immutable ruleset is not allowed: